 “The efficient use of UAS is becoming increasingly important for our customers.
 That’s why we as engine manufacturers are interested in a reduction of fuel consumption,” explained Karl Schudt, managing director of Sky Power GmbH.
 “Exhaust, ambient air, and engine temperatures as well as air pressure can influence fuel consumption.
 So, these parameters must be permanently controlled to control the engine efficiently.
 The optimization of engine management was therefore one of the new development’s goals.”

-Sky Power’s new injection system for engines from 3W-International is called ECU030.
+Sky Power’s new injection system for UAV engines is called ECU030.
 The universally applicable electronic injection system is usable for both gasoline mixtures and HF applications.
 Four ignition channels with two separately settable injections nozzles ignite the fuel mixture.
 Pump pressure is controlled electronically.
 A cold start function for the engine is also integrated.
 The automatic controller adjusts the fuel mixture to prevailing cylinder temperature, air pressure, and exterior temperature.

 A PC can be used to monitor all engine data.
 The user interface allows all of the engine’s settings and maintenance to be easily viewed and altered.
 The CAN bus serves as communication.
 Actuation of the servo- motors and injection, the analysis, sensor signals (analogue and digital), general and manual diagnostic functions, and system updates can be controlled vial the CAN bus.

-“We are achieving better power performance in 3W engines with the new ignition and injection system,” Schudt continued.
+“We are achieving better power performance in UAV engines with the new ignition and injection system,” Schudt continued.
 “The test of a production engine from the 3W-110xi B2 TS FI series demonstrates this.
 The engine was tested with two different trial constructions having the same silencer L70 aluminium and the same 24×14 dual-blade propeller.
 In the first trial, the engine ran with the conventional ECU and ignition from 3W- International.
 These were exchanged for the ECU030 and HKZ215 in the second trial.
 In the process, a fuel reduction of up to 28% at 5500 rpm resulted.
 Even reductions of up to 69% could be demonstrated in the lower rotational-speed ranges.
 The results aloft also surprised us, but they clearly show what is possible in the area of efficient fuel management.”

 In addition to the injection and ignition, the intake body was also optimized on the cylinders.
 The engine’s power density is greater thanks to the now improved cylinder filling.
 The engine generates fewer harmful exhaust components and can be better controlled in different engine states.
 The improved combustion furthermore creates fewer residues in the engine, leading to a reduction in maintenance intervals.
 Moreover, the engine can be integrated into the aircraft independently of position, leading to optimum integration and weight distribution.